Soft Calibration Objectives for Neural Networks: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose simple soft calibration objectives S-AvUC, SB-ECE as secondary losses which optimize for CE \textit{throughout training}.
-We show that across datasets and choice of primary losses, the S-AvUC secondary loss results in the largest improvement in ECE as per the Cohen's d-value effect size metric (Figure \ref{fig:result-overview-cohen-d}).
-We also show that such composite losses obtain \textit{state-of-the-art single-model ECE} in exchange for less than 1\% reduction in accuracy (Figure \ref{fig:result-overview}) for CIFAR-10, CIFAR-100 and Imagenet. \item We improve upon temperature scaling - a popular post-hoc recalibration method - by directly optimizing the temperature parameter for soft calibration error instead of the typical log-likelihood.
-Our extension (TS-SB-ECE) consistently beats original temperature scaling (TS) across models trained with different loss functions and across calibration error measures on the CIFAR datasets, and we find that the performance is better under dataset shift (Figure \ref{fig:ts-comparison}). \item Overall, our work demonstrates a fundamental advantage of objectives which better incentivize calibration over the standard practice of training with cross entropy loss and then applying post-hoc methods such as temperature scaling.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose simple Soft Calibration Objectives S-AvUC, SB-ECE as secondary losses which optimize for CE \textit{throughout training}.
+We show that across datasets and choice of primary losses, the S-AvUC secondary loss results in the largest improvement in ECE as per the Cohen's $d$ effect-size metric (Figure \ref{fig:result-overview-cohen-d}).
+We also show that such composite losses obtain \textit{state-of-the-art single-model ECE} in exchange for less than 1\% reduction in accuracy (Figure \ref{fig:result-overview}) for CIFAR-10, CIFAR-100, and Imagenet. \item We improve upon temperature scaling - a popular post-hoc recalibration method - by directly optimizing the temperature parameter for soft calibration error instead of the typical log-likelihood.
+Our extension (TS-SB-ECE) consistently beats original temperature scaling (TS) across different datasets, loss functions and calibration error measures, and we find that the performance is better under dataset shift (Figure \ref{fig:ts-comparison}). \item Overall, our work demonstrates a fundamental advantage of objectives which better incentivize calibration over the standard practice of training with cross-entropy loss and then applying post-hoc methods such as temperature scaling.
 Uncertainty estimates of neural networks trained using these methods generalize better in and out-of-distribution. \end{itemize}